 ■ In order to obtain understanding regarding the Group's earnings and future potential, the Company is proactive in disclosing information in a timely and appropriate fashion via direct communications by the President.
 Specifically, the President serves as a speaker in order to proactively disseminate information at the financial results briefing sessions held immediately after quarterly earnings announcements, domestic and overseas IR road shows, and at the IR conferences that serve as a forum for direct dialogue with individual investors.

-■ The primary departments involved in timely disclosure are the Accounting and Finance Division, which engages in duties associated with financial results, budget management, capital management, etc., and the Corporate Planning Division, which engages in duties associated with organizing key meetings, managing rules, and equity procedures; and the Corporate Planning Division, which engages in duties associated with drafting corporate plans, managing affiliate companies, IR, etc. The generation and publication of disclosure documentation is subject to audits by the Internal Audit Department, which provides regular assessments of their legal compliance and appropriateness.
+■ The primary departments involved in timely disclosure are the Accounting and Finance Division, which engages in duties associated with financial results, budget management, capital management, etc., the Legal Division, which engages in duties associated with organizing key meetings, managing rules, and equity procedures; and the Corporate Planning Division, which engages in duties associated with drafting corporate plans, managing affiliate companies, IR, etc. The generation and publication of disclosure documentation is subject to audits by the Internal Audit Department, which provides regular assessments of their legal compliance and appropriateness.

 ■ The Accounting and Finance Division is responsible for generating and submitting securities filings and calculation documents set forth by the Companies Act, while the Corporate Planning Division is responsible for generating and submitting disclosure documentation to the Tokyo Stock Exchange.
 The aforementioned responsible departments collect drafts that have been drawn up and checked by the relevant teams, organize them into disclosure documentation, and submit them.
 Once the documentation drafts have been generated and repeatedly checked by the relevant teams, they are submitted to the Board of Directors for approval.
 After financial result figures have been approved by the Board of Directors, they are immediately disclosed in a timely fashion on the order of the head of the Accounting and Finance Division, who is responsible for the handling of information.